 Assembly members hope the change in code will encourage development of reasonably priced homes.
 (Photo: Hannah Flor/KFSK)

-The Petersburg Borough can now sell its land to private citizens and developers at below appraised value.
+The Petersburg Borough can now sell its land to private citizens and developers at below assessed value.
 They’re allowed to do so if the proposed project will benefit the public.
 The Petersburg Borough Assembly approved the change last week.
-Before then, Borough land could only be sold below its appraised value to a state or federal agency, nonprofit, or federally recognized tribe.
+Before then, Borough land could only be sold below its assessed value to a state or federal agency, nonprofit, or federally recognized tribe.

 Assembly Member Thomas Fine-Walsh submitted the ordinance.
 He told assembly members it’s meant to address the shortage of reasonably priced housing within the Borough.
 A survey last year found that the community needs more than 300 additional housing units.